 With these methods, your student will learn how to approach history with a critical eye towards comprehending and evaluating different points of view and developing a well-rounded view of history.

 Kate Johnson is owner of Pandia Press, a publisher of secular curriculum for private and home schools.
-Their History Odyssey courses are available for grade levels elementary – high school and range from ancient through modern history as well as American history.
+Their History Odyssey courses are holistic history at its best!
+They are available for grade levels elementary – high school and range from ancient through modern history as well as American history.
 Pandia Press also publishes REAL Science Odyssey which includes biology, chemistry, astronomy, earth & environment, and physics.